 ABOUT THIS LEARNING INITIATIVE

-This IMF/CEF workshop will be the fifth regional learning initiative delivered under the IMF's “Strengthening Economic Governance and Public Financial Management” program funded by the EU.
+This IMF/CEF workshop is the fifth regional learning initiative delivered under the IMF's “Strengthening Economic Governance and Public Financial Management” program funded by the EU.

-The workshop will review the range of fiscal risks that governments in SEE region are exposed to, how well they are identified, analyzed and monitored and how this can be improved.
-Throughout the workshop, participants will assess their own country’s fiscal risk management practices against Pillar 3 of the IMF’s code of Fiscal transparency and learn how other countries, both across the globe and regionally, are developing their fiscal risk management capacities and institutions to more proactively manage these risks.
+The workshop reviewed the range of fiscal risks that governments in SEE region are exposed to, how well they are identified, analyzed and monitored and how this can be improved.
+Throughout the workshop, participants assessed their own country’s fiscal risk management practices against Pillar 3 of the IMF’s code of Fiscal transparency and learned how other countries, both across the globe and regionally, are developing their fiscal risk management capacities and institutions to more proactively manage these risks.

-During the workshop particular attention will be devoted to the risks that public corporations may present to government finances, since their liabilities are often explicitly or implicitly government guaranteed and required to carry out quasi-fiscal operations and contribute to arrears across the public sector.
-The workshop will examine typical legal, institutional and governance frameworks for public corporations, and the role of the ministry of finance in financial oversight.
-Practical exercises will demonstrate how the financial performance of public corporations can be assessed and how this can be reported.
+During the workshop particular attention was devoted to the risks that public corporations may present to government finances, since their liabilities are often explicitly or implicitly government guaranteed and required to carry out quasi-fiscal operations and contribute to arrears across the public sector.
+The workshop examined typical legal, institutional and governance frameworks for public corporations, and the role of the ministry of finance in financial oversight.
+Practical exercises demonstrated how the financial performance of public corporations can be assessed and how this can be reported.

-Finally, the workshop will look at international practice in fiscal risk reporting and the measures governments can deploy to manage fiscal risks.
+Finally, the workshop looked at international practice in fiscal risk reporting and the measures governments can deploy to manage fiscal risks.

 - Contribute to raising awareness and consensus around the need for greater focus on fiscal transparency and fiscal risk;

 - Understand how to evaluate strengths and weaknesses of a government’s fiscal risk management practices and identify priority areas for enhancing a government’s fiscal risk management;

 - Categorize public corporations, and identify the potential risks emanating from them;